NNTmux/newznab-tmux/README.md

 I have forked jonnyboys newznab-tmux as he and the dev team have moved to another project (https://github.com/nZEDb/nZEDb).
-I will try as much as i can to maintain and improve where possible and needed these tmux scripts, as they are a valuable addendum to newznab+.
+I will try as much as i can to maintain and improve, where possible and needed, these tmux scripts, as they are a valuable addendum to newznab+.
 Below is the original readme of newznab-tmux:

 # Newznab-tmux